muratk5n/thirdwave/en/README.md

 ---

+Batteries would have died instantly at those temperatures no need to even test.
+The tech is inferior.

 "BMW is pushing its iX5 Hydrogen to the limits, with the vehicle manufacturer currently testing the zero-emission vehicle in Sweden to ensure extreme performance can be achieved in sub-zero temperatures"